-To prevent spam users, you can only join this forum by invitation.
-If you want to join the forum, please send me a mail (h DOT m DOT w DOT verbeek AT tue DOT nl) and I'll send you an invitation in return.
+To prevent spam users, you can only post on this forum after registration, which is by invitation.
+If you want to post on the forum, please send me a mail (h DOT m DOT w DOT verbeek AT tue DOT nl) and I'll send you an invitation in return for an account.

 Problem in following XESame Tutorial